kkredit/z_check/README.md

 # z_check
-An error handling library to enable unobtrusive yet rigorous C error checking.
+z_check is an error handling library to enable unobtrusive yet rigorous C error checking.
 Error checking in C is verbose and annoying, but it is also crucial for writing safe and secure programs.
-This library tries to lessen the pain.
+This library tries to help.

-The goal of this library is to be as small and generally applicable as possible.
+Primary goal: lower the cognitive load for performing strong error checking.

+Secondary goals: simple but capable, small source size, standardized way of doing things.

 >Perfection is achieved not when there is nothing more to add, but when there is nothing left to
 >take away.